Top Packaging Trends from PACK EXPO 2018

 While SKU proliferation is by no means a new trend, the continued rise of eCommerce across both B2C and B2B segments is compounding the problem and creating more of a need for specification management than ever before.

 Attendees we spoke to talked about the importance of packaging that is shipped directly to the consumer instead of to a store where it’s then displayed.
-As a result, packaging has truly become the storefront in this new era and companies are trading in plain corrugated boxes for packaging that is delightful to open (just search for “unboxing” on YouTube) and reflects the company’s brand and aspiration.
+As a result, packaging has truly become the storefront in this new era and companies are trading in plain corrugated cartons for packaging that is delightful to open (just search for “unboxing” on YouTube) and reflects the company’s brand and aspiration.
 For example, Tieks, the online shoe retailer, has nailed eCommerce packaging.
-The aqua blue boxes highlight a key product feature (women’s ballet flats that can fold and travel easily) in a package that many consumers reuse, and is tied together with a collection of colorful flower bows that double as women’s headbands.
+The aqua blue cartons highlight a key product feature (women’s ballet flats that can fold and travel easily) in a package that many consumers reuse, and is tied together with a collection of colorful flower bows that double as women’s headbands.

 Continued Rise of Automation – and Why Robots Need Details